Masks / Snorkels

 Please DO NOT use toothpaste, or other type of abrasive, on dive masks.
 There is NOT any 'factory coating' on the glass that needs to be removed to prevent fogging.
 You will either damage the lenses, or needlessly waste toothpaste since most modern toothpaste formulations are not at all abrasive.
 The lenses are made of the same optical quality materials used in eyeglasses and they don't need to be abrasively cleaned, it will only scratch the lenses.

-All new dive masks do have mould release agents in the flexible skirt that during storage will migrate to the surface of the glass and cause fogging.
-These deposits can easily be removed with a powerful surfactant like our defog products, or Johnson's Baby Shampoo, but please don't use abrasives.
+All new dive masks do have mould release agents on the flexible skirt that during storage will migrate to the surface of the glass and cause fogging.
+These deposits can easily and safely be removed with a powerful surfactant like Sea Buff, or Baby Shampoo.
+Please don't use abrasives.

 See also, Dive Mask Care.